GREEN OAK TOWNSHIP

-EPA placed the Spiegelberg Landfill site on the National Priorities List (NPL) in September 1983 and deleted it from the NPL on June 13, 2011.
+Note: EPA deleted the Spiegelberg Landfill site from the National Priorities List (NPL) on June 13, 2011.

 Site ResponsibilityThe Spiegelberg Landfill site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

-Threats and ContaminantsLead and VOCs were detected in the soil and groundwater at the site.
+Threats and ContaminantsLead and VOCs and other organic compounds were detected in the soil and groundwater at the site.
 Potential health threats to people could have occurred due to ingestion of or direct contact with the contaminated groundwater or soil.

-EPA issued a second ROD on August 31, 1989 to address groundwater contamination through the installation and operation of a groundwater pump-and-treat system with on-site reinjection of the treated water.
-Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for intermittent operation of the pump-and-treat sysytem to occur (the system could be shut down, but should be placed on stand-by status for restart, if necessary) and to change the selected groundwater cleanup standards to be consistent with Michigan Department of Environmental Quality Part 201 cleanup standards.
+EPA issued a second ROD on August 31, 1989 to address groundwater contamination through the installation and operation of a groundwater pump-and-treat system with on-site reinjection of treated groundwater.
+Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for the intermittent operations (the system could be shut down but placed on stand-by status) and for a change of the groundwater cleanup standards to be consistent with Michigan Department of Environmental Quality Part 201 cleanup standards.
 The site then entered into a demonstration monitoring period with the intent that pump-and-treat would be restarted if results of a semiannual groundwater sampling event showed that contaminant concentration(s) were present in groundwater above the cleanup standards.

-EPA issued a Five Year Review (FYR) report for the Spiegelberg Landfill site on January 8, 2000 and determined that the site cleanup remedies remained protective of human health and the environment.
+EPA issued a Five Year Review (5YR) report for the Spiegelberg Landfill site on January 8, 2000.
+The Agency determined that the remedy remained protective of human health and the environment.

 EPA issued a Final Closeout Report for the Spiegelberg Landfill site on July 19, 2010 after determining that the PRP had completed all required response actions and that site conditions remained protective of human health and the environment.
 The Agency then proposed that the site be deleted from the NPL on April 13, 2011 via a notice placed in the Federal Register.
 EPA deleted the Spiegelberg Landfill site from the NPL on June 13, 2011.

 Success StoryEPA determined that the PRP has completed all cleanup response actions and that site conditions are protective of human health and the environment.
-The Agency issued a Final Closeout Report on July 19, 2010 and deleted the Spiegelberg Landfill site from the NPL on June 13, 2011.
+The Agency issued a Final Closeout Report on July 19, 2010, and EPA deleted the Spiegelberg Landfill site from the NPL on June 13, 2011.